acep-uaf/AkAES/index.md

 This website is an archive of the various components of the Alaska Affordable Energy Strategy (AkAES) reports, model, code, and data.
 The goal of the archive is to preserve all of these various components in one location for long-term accessability and ensure they remain available for future updates as appropriate.

-The official home of the AkAES reports is the [Alaska Energy Authority](http://www.akenergyauthority.org/Policy-Planning/AlaskaAffordableEnergyStrategy) (_website not available as of 2021_).
+The official home of the AkAES reports is the [Alaska Energy Authority](http://www.akenergyauthority.org/Policy-Planning/AlaskaAffordableEnergyStrategy) (_website not available as of January 2021_).
 The bulk of the overview and context setting content below is directly from the Alaska Energy Authority's website.

 ### Alaska Affordable Energy Strategy Overview